Color Me Badd

 Color Me Badd is an American R&B group formed in 1985 in Oklahoma City, Oklahoma, by Bryan Abrams, Mark Calderon, Sam Watters and Kevin Thornton.
 Color Me Badd broke up in 1998 before reuniting in 2010, with various lineups since.

-Best known for their singles "I Wanna Sex You Up", "I Adore Mi Amor", and "All 4 Love", the group has sold over 12 million records worldwide, had two number one hit singles, nine Top 40 hits, and a triple-platinum album.
+Best known for their singles "I Wanna Sex You Up", "I Adore Mi Amor", "All 4 Love", "Choose", and "The Earth, The Sun", The Rain; the group has sold over 15 million records worldwide, had two number one hit singles, nine top 40 hits, 12 top 100 hits and three platinum or better albums.
 They were nominated for two Grammy Awards, won two Soul Train Music Awards and one American Music Award, and were nominated for five others.
-Their songs have been featured in movies and television programs including New Jack City, Mo' Money, No Strings Attached, and Glee.
+Their songs have been featured in films and television programs including New Jack City, Mo' Money, No Strings Attached, and Glee.
 They made a cameo appearance as themselves on a 1992 episode of Beverly Hills, 90210.